Sonia loves to research and write about symbolism, the elements, and pagan and Wiccan holidays.

 Wheel of the Year: The Eight Pagan Holidays

-The Wheel of The Year is a representation of the eight Pagan Holidays or Wiccan Sabbats.
-They are to honor and celebrate the seasons and cycles of life for those who practice Paganism or Wicca.
+The Wheel of the Year is a representation of the eight pagan holidays or Wiccan Sabbats.
+These holidays honor and celebrate the seasons and cycles of life for those who practice paganism or Wicca.

 They are referred to as pagan holidays as they hold roots in the pagan religions of the Celtic and Germanic pagans.
 Wiccan observe these days as Sabbats.
 Although the word Sabbat holds roots in Judaism and Hebrew, in reference to the Wiccan religion, it originates from the word Sabbath, which means a meeting or gathering to practice rituals and rites.

 Pagan holiday and Sabbat are interchangeable in that they represent the same days on which the rituals and celebrations occur.